 Plastic tunnels, wind machines and portable heaters can also serve to drive away light frost events.
 But they don’t share the other benefits of agroforestry plantings.
 These include: sequestering carbon, creating wildlife habitat, and other sheltering benefits against wind and water erosion.
 And they can be used to produce other useful and valuable products (wood, nuts, fruit, boughs, etc.).

 And besides that, I think that I shall never see a poly-vinyl chloride shelter as lovely as a tree.

-When the cold temperatures are sustained for longer periods or a below-zero air mass engulfs your area, agroforestry systems are in the same proverbial boat as conventional plantings.
+When the cold temperatures, however, are sustained for longer periods.
+Or when a below-zero air mass engulfs your area.
+Then, agroforestry systems are in the same proverbial boat as conventional plantings.
 Agroforestry can only delay the onset of winter conditions; it can’t prevent them.
 But a well-planned agroforestry planting can buy you some valuable additional growing days.
 So, ‘catch a wave’ and extend your growing season with agroforestry.